Ethan826/ethankent-dot-dev/content/posts/types_are_for_people.md

 This is annoying.
 But even Ruby and Python aren't written in English sentences.
 Semicolons and curly braces are mostly there to help the computer, too.
-Just because types are _sometimes_ for computers doesn't mean than types aren't mostly useful for people.^[The title "Types Are Mostly for People, Though Occasionally for Computers, Which can Be a Pain" seemed less punchy.]
+Just because types are _sometimes_ for computers doesn't mean than types aren't mostly useful for people.[^title]

+[^title]: The title "Types Are Mostly for People, Though Occasionally for Computers, Which can Be a Pain" seemed less punchy.

 ### Types can't help you with all your business logic.